pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 ## 11.0.0

+- [Naming] Renamed master, blacklist and whitelist to main, blocklist, allowlist
 - [Logging] Change logging from the redirects of the `SeoBundle` to the channel `routing`
 - [Storage config] Removed setting write targets and storage directory in the environment file.
 Instead, use the [symfony config](../07_Updating_Pimcore/11_Preparing_for_V11.md)
 - [Storage config] Renamed default directories from `image-thumbnails` and `video-thumbnails` to `image_thumbnails` and `video_thumbnails`.